openmainframeproject/feilong/doc/source/makeimage.rst

        systemctl start zvmguestconfigure.service

-Configuration of zvmguestconfigure on Ubuntu 16.04 ..................................................
+Configuration of zvmguestconfigure on Ubuntu 16.04 and Ubuntu 20.04 ..................................................

 1. Logon your BYOL, and copy the zvmguestconfigure and zvmguestconfigure.service